 Click OK.
 The two locations "San Francisco" and "Zurich" appear as nodes in the Preview pane as shown in the following graphic.

-Sometimes it is useful to treat multiple property values as one.
+Under certain circumstances, it may be useful to treat multiple property values as one: Targets may have different target property values, but should belong to the same administration group because they have same monitoring profile/settings.
 For example, if a combination of values is needed, such as Production or Mission Critical for the Lifecycle Status property, they need to be merged (combined into a single node).

 To merge property values: